GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 - [ ] Celery starts queues based on docker env variables
 - [x] Around line 150 in tasks...
 The function to check if ffmpeg should run checks for a variable like subtitle, without establishing if the subtitle stream exists.
 This casues all media missing the stream to encode.
 Need to fix.
 - [ ] Documentation
-- [ ] Add the other two SQL insert statements to fresults
+- [x] Add the other two SQL insert statements to fresults
+- [ ] Rearrange git repo/directory structure
+- [ ] Experiment with the Ubuntu FFMpeg image for SVT-AV! latest and greatest
+- [ ] Create and integrate a secrets/config file/template, or maybe use container evars
+- [ ] See if we can create a test pipeline using open source video clip
+- [ ] Sort through the test scrips, and start deleting duplicates